Adapter Advanced Settings

 Set as inactive after X failed attempts to connect

-Use this setting to configure a number of connection attempts after which all connections for this adapter are set to inactive.
-When you leave this field empty, connections for this adapter are not automatically set as inactive after consecutive failed connection attempts.
+Use this setting to configure a number of connection attempts after which the adapter connection is set to inactive.
+When you leave this field empty, the connection for the adapter is not automatically set as inactive after consecutive failed connection attempts.

 This is useful when connected to systems which change their credentials from time to time.
-The number of connection attempts includes all connections to the server, including periodic connection updates (if set in Global Settings).
+The number of connection attempts includes all connections to the server, including periodic connection updates (if set in Data Aggregation Settings).
+Note that this setting can either apply for all connections for an adapter, or you can set different settings for specific connections.

 Number of connection attempts before fetch failure